Code-Screen/Code-Screen.github.io/docs/integrating-recruitee-with-codescreen.md

 <br>

-Now, choose which test you want to send to the candidate from your list of available tests.
+Now, choose which assessment you want to send to the candidate from your list of available assessments.

-There will be one entry in this list for each test that you currently have on CodeScreen.
+There will be one entry in this list for each assessment that you currently have on CodeScreen.

 <figure>
   <figcaption style="font-style: italic;"></figcaption>